mongodb-developer/service-tests/README.md

 ## Instructions to run the tests

+_**Note:** Changes were introducted in MongoDB 5.0 that are incompatible with older versions of the testing harness.
+Please use the pre-5.0 directory for running tests against MongoDB Atlas v3.6, v4.0, v4.2, and v4.4.
+The post-5.0 directory can be used for running tests against MongoDB Atlas v5.0 and later._

 ### On MongoDB Atlas

  * Clone this repo
  * Build the image - it's a bit long the first time (2-3 minutes) so go get some coffee, it's on us!
+ * Use the pre-5.0 directory for running the 3.6, 4.0, 4.2, and 4.4 test suites.
+ * Use the post-5.0 directory for running the 5.0 test suite and beyond.
  * Version should either be 4.0, 4.2, 4.4, or 5.x depending on the suite you plan on running.

 ```sh